Do you ever feel overwhelmed with what you have to do in your home? Today I am sharing a room by room printable to help you get started.

 The real deal

 I know that when I post my cleaning lists, some people complain that it is too much work.
 It may seem that way, trust me… I get it, but it will be so much better soon!
 If you have already taken my WHOLE HOME DECLUTTERING COURSE, this will all seem very manageable, because your house will be decluttered & ready to go.
-If you haven’t taken the course yet, you may feel a bit overwhelmed during the first week (it may seem to take much longer), but every day it will be cleaner than the day before and soon you will get through the house in no time!
+Once you have completed the course, keeping your home clean will be a breeze (even with kids) because you will have a plan.
 Seriously.
 I spend maybe 15-30 minutes doing all of these things… and that is with a family of 6!

 (And they are still young… see? 😉 )